nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 With this guide, it should have been possible for you to have a running Arch Linux installation.
 Any smaller problems can be solved with help from the Wiki or the Foruns.
 You can also search in Google, you will likely find your issue and how to solve it.

 Remember to have fun.
 Don't bloat Arch too much, otherwise it loses it's purposes (Yeah you can start with the yabayabayaba Gnome is a RAM hog, but I don't really care, I like it).
 Cheers everyone.

+## Troubleshooting

+- You can boot to a black screen with a blinking cursor.
+However you can do Alt+F2 and back to Alt+F1, and Gnome should now boot fine.
+This is an issue related to the ```amdgpu``` driver (probably can happen with nvidia too) not loading on the correct time.
+Look it up on Arch Wiki, or even Google.
+This issue is everywhere and you shouldn't have an hard time figuring it :)

 ## Special Thanks